-The quality and durability of the LifeSpan treadmill are without question up there with the best available.
-The model you choose will depend upon your requirements and budget.
+The quality and durability of the LifeSpan treadmill is without question up there with the best available.
+The model you choose will depend on your requirements and budget.
 Though a little more expensive than some other brands, all of LifeSpan’s models, including their most budget-friendly, come with features that would, in most brands, only be available in their top-of-the-line-models.

 Below is a brief overview of the LifeSpan TR 4000i Folding Treadmill and the Lifespan TR 1200i Folding Treadmill.
 These are two of the most popular models in the LifeSpan treadmill range that consistently get excellent feedback.

 Very solid and stable, assembled the TR4000i measures 74″ x 33″ x 54″.
 Folded, it measures 42″ x 33″ x 66″.
 Its thickly padded oversized running surface measuring 20″ x 6b”.
 A generous user weight limit of 350 pounds will accommodate most people.